| SPECIES |

 - Jumping Spiders are quite quite large (thumbnail-size) and look dangerous (almost tarantula) but are apparently harmless to both the birds and humans.
 They often have a small egg case that is thick and cobweb-like in a box corner or along the edge of the bird's nest.

 According to the Bluebird Monitor's Handbook, the incubating female tries to keep the eggs at around 92-95 °F. Sometimes when it's really hot, the females don't sit on the eggs as much, or they fan the eggs with their wings, or the eggs hatch faster.
 On the other hand, they may sit on eggs/nestlings more often to draw heat away.
 If at all possible, the inside of the nestbox should not exceed 100 °F. Some research indicates that if temperatures outside are 100-104 °F, the percentage of eggs that hatch drop, and nestlings under nine days old can die.
 Wooden boxes apparently get hotter than PVC boxes.
 Ventilation holes are key.
 In hot climates, roofs should overhang the sides by at least 2" and 4" in the front.
 Also see Fawzi Emad's heat shield design and TBN Experiment by D. Shiels.
 Some people tie small umbrellas on the top of the box for shade.
-Others make a second 3/4" styrofoam roof (custom-cut) with push-pin spacers elevating the styrofoam from regular roof (works like a cooler) - holes are punched in styrofoam sides to allow tie-on with elastic.
+Others make a second 3/4" Styrofoam roof (custom-cut) with push-pin spacers elevating the Styrofoam from regular roof (works like a cooler) - holes are punched in Styrofoam sides to allow tie-on with elastic.
 Nestboxes should be mounted where they will be shaded in the afternoon, and if possible to where prevailing winds, breezes will blow through from side to side to carry away summer heat.

 HAZARDS FOR BLUEBIRD MONITORS